uqlibrary/technology-training/R/RStudio_intro.md

 We are creating 2 folders:
     * scripts
-    * plots
+    * data

-Exercise 3 - create a folder called "data"
+Exercise 3 - create a folder called "plots"

 Exercise 4 - Create a new R script file